 Second, you’ll also be considering an entirely different set of emotions when you’re speaking for teachers.
 Therefore, the issues, examples, and current events you choose should generally be more serious and your message more actionable.
 Inspiration can be found everywhere, from digital newsletters to your local news.
-Some of the more commonly cited problems in U.S. schools are summarized in “10 Major Challenges Facing Public Schools” from the Public School Review.
+Some of the more commonly cited problems in U.S. schools are summarized in “10 Challenges Facing Public Education Today” from the National Education Association.
 Another comes from the New York Times article, “How Much Wealthier Are White School Districts Than Nonwhite Ones? $23 Billion, Report Says”.

 If you want to be sure you’re addressing issues specific to schools in your area, talk to the teachers themselves!
 Interview local educators, over a coffee or virtually, to get an inside look at the problems they’re facing.
 After all, you could have the solution they’ve been looking for!